hyde-brendan/hyde-brendan.github.io/frontend-mentor/stats-preview-card-component/README.md

 ### Continued development

 Many of the properties I experimented with for this project I will no doubt continue to use going forth.
-In the future, I would like to practice more with is `clamp()` for font sizes, particularlly how to best pick the preferred variable, as well as more involved grid layouts.
+In the future, I would like to practice more with is `clamp()` for font sizes, particularly how to best pick the preferred variable, as well as more involved grid layouts.

 One other question I was unable to solve while creating this was if there exists a way to counteract padding specifically for a single element (the image).
 If I could, then much of my padding elsewhere could be removed.